Director of Operations and Facilities

 Joel grew up in the Pacific Northwest, and met his wife, Caitlyn, while working in Dubai.
 They have four children, Jacqueline, Gavriel, Ezekiel and Nicholas who love playing at Fort Tryon Park.
 They moved to the city in 2015 to settle down long term and for Joel to join the inaugural class of Reformed Theological Seminary's NYC campus.
 Joel has a background in business analysis and research computing.

-As a Community Group Director, Joel helps connect people on the West Side to community life, supports group leaders, creates curriculum and teaches classes.
+As Director of Community & Mission, Joel helps connect people on the West Side to community life, supports group leaders, creates curriculum and teaches classes.
 Joel is eager to continue nurturing pastoral skills and learning about this great city and its people.
 He has a special interest in how the biblical prophets communicated with those outside their faith community and looks forward to applying lessons from them to his own ministry in the city.

 Areo Keller, named after REO Speedwagon, grew up in Pittsburgh, PA.
 She moved to the city in April 2018 and settled into the West Side neighborhood.